Eastern U.S. swelters with heat wave, power outages

 Thunderstorms and high winds battered eastern North Carolina on Sunday afternoon, causing three more deaths on top of at least 15 from deadly storms and heat in several states.

-About 93,000 Commonwealth Edison customers in northeastern Illinois were without power from powerful storms that brought wind gusts of up to 90 mph.
+About 93,000 customers in northeastern Illinois of Commonwealth Edison, a unit of Exelon Corp (EXC.N), were without power from the storms that brought wind gusts of up to 90 miles per hour (145 km per hour).

 Utilities in Ohio, Virginia and Maryland described damage to their power grids as catastrophic.

-FirstEnergy utilities in states from Ohio to New Jersey had about 252,000 customers without power.
+FirstEnergy utilities in states from Ohio to West Virginia had about 194,400 customers without power.

 Baltimore Gas & Electric said about 213,000 customers remained affected.
 Almost 1,200 utility workers from 12 states and Canada are helping restore power or are on their way to central Maryland, the company said.

-Storms killed six people in Virginia and left more than one million customers without power.
+Storms killed six people in Virginia and left more than 1 million customers without power.
 Two people were killed in Maryland, officials said.

 St. Louis reported three heat-related deaths over the weekend.
 All were elderly and had air conditioners not in use.

+Meanwhile, soybean and corn crops in the U.S. Midwest are expected to get hit hard by the unrelenting heat and dryness.
+Corn, which is entering its critical pollination or reproductive stage of development, is seen as especially vulnerable.

+"We're still looking at a scenario providing below-average rainfall for at least the next 10 days," said agricultural meteorologist John Dee of Global Weather Monitoring.

-AccuWeather, a weather forecaster, said the "super derecho" storm that caused the widespread damage had raced 700 miles from northern Indiana to the Atlantic coast in 12 hours.
+AccuWeather, a weather forecaster, said the "super derecho" storm that caused the widespread damage had raced 700 miles (1,260 km) from northern Indiana to the Atlantic coast in 12 hours.

 A derecho - Spanish for "straight" - is a long-lasting wind storm that accompanies fast-moving thunderstorms or showers, AccuWeather said.
 The most powerful derechos are called "super derechos," described by AccuWeather as a "land hurricane."

-(Reporting by Bruce Olsen in St. Louis, Karen Brooks in Austin, Texas, Alex Dobuzinskis in Los Angeles, Paul Thomasch in New York, Susan Guyett in Indianapolis, Tim Ghianni in Nashville, Jane Sutton in Miami and Alistair Bull in Washington.; Editing by Eric Beech and Christopher Wilson)
+(Reporting by Bruce Olson in St. Louis, Karen Brooks in Austin, Texas, Alex Dobuzinskis in Los Angeles, Paul Thomasch in New York, Susan Guyett in Indianapolis, Tim Ghianni in Nashville, Jane Sutton in Miami, Sam Nelson in Chicago, Edith Honan in New York, David Bailey in Minneapolis and Alistair Bull in Washington.; Editing by Eric Beech, Christopher Wilson, Andrew Stern and Lisa Shumaker)